-Our Research Division focuses on understanding and improving human health, with a particular emphasis on pharmaceutical chemistry, pharmacology and improving pharmacy practice.
+Our research focuses on understanding and improving human health, with a particular emphasis on pharmaceutical chemistry, pharmacology and improving pharmacy practice.

-We cover a broad range of research interests from diseases such as heart disease, cancer, epilepsy and dementia to developing new compounds to treat cancer.
+We cover a broad range of research interests from heart disease, epilepsy and dementia to developing new compounds to treat cancer.
 We also work with patients and pharmacists to improve dementia patients' experience of drugs.

 We have strong links with industry, including pharmaceutical companies such as Pfizer and GW Pharmaceuticals, and an outward-looking network of scientific collaborations spanning the globe (USA, Japan, Italy, Germany, Brazil, and Kazakhstan).